-No. Unreported CPD hours can not be carried over from one year to the next.
-The CPD Reporting Year is December 1 to November 30 (Bylaw 10-1 (1)) coinciding with eth ABCFP fiscal year and registration renewal deadline.
+No. Unreported CPD hours can't be carried over from one year to the next.
+The CPD Reporting Year is December 1 to November 30 (Bylaw 10-1 (1)) coinciding with the ABCFP fiscal year and registration renewal deadline.

 What happens if I do not report 30 CPD Hours by November 30, in a given year?

 If you do not accumulate and report 30 CPD hours in the online Reporting Tool by November 30, you will be considered ‘non-compliant,’ (Bylaw 10-2(1)a) resulting in the following: